sumukhvaidya/RadianceModellingScattering/README.md

 # RadianceModellingScattering
-A Repository to model the radiance and scattering of light in a slab of material using the P3 approximation.
+Python Code to model the radiance and scattering of light in a slab of material using the P3 approximation.

 We simulate the scattering and propagation of light in a medium of rectangular slab geometry.
 We use the radiative transfer equation to model the radiance using the P3 approximation for the modeeling of the solution of the equation.